CPUjoker303/netlify2.0/content/posts/best-marine-speakers-without-amp-january-2021.md

 When you remove the white grill, then below, you will find a three-quarter-inch tweeter.
 Like the Kenwood KFC-1653MRW speaker, this KICKER boat speaker has a similarly rated impedance, which is 4Ω, but a different Mounting Depth of 2-1/2, 62, and also has Santoprene surrounds.

 The best quality grill and basket will be maintained in a boat and marine environment and have weather and water resistivity.
 These Kicker marines speakers can easily handle 50 Watts RMS power.

-## What Is Recent Buyers Report

-We found 639 global ratings of KICKER WHITE OEM speakers and 82% 5-star ratings, and most people review these boat speakers sound great, installation is easy, and mind range marine speakers.

 #### Specifications